ggorosave/GrantG_Portfolio/README.md

-# GrantG_Portfolio
+# Grant's Portfolio

+##About
-A personal portfolio of past projects.
+This is a personal portfolio of past projects.